bpladewig/academic-profile/content/project/machine-learning/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 This is a preliminary project exploring the potential for Machine Learning in Chemical Engineering research.
 It is a collaboration with Alexander Stroh and Pascal Friederich.
+We want to do great things.